 If you become unemployed in Finland before you meet the work requirement, the conditions for unemployment allowance may be met on the basis of work done in another EU/EEA country.
 For Sweden and Denmark, periods of insurance and employment are counted towards earnings-related benefits only if you are a member of an unemployment fund.
 You usually also need to have worked in Finland for at least four weeks immediately before becoming unemployed.
 If you are not entitled to unemployment allowance, you may be entitled to labour market subsidy.

 Using the services of a Finnish unemployment fund will be facilitated if you have requested form U1 from the unemployment fund in your country of departure.

-Persons returning to Finland from another Nordic country
+Individuals returning to Finland from another Nordic country

 You are considered to be a returnee if you have previously lived in Finland permanently.
 You must also have worked in Finland or received unemployment allowance in Finland during the past five years to be entitled to unemployment allowance.

 Cross-border workers, that is individuals who live in one country and work in another, are partly covered by special rules on applying for unemployment allowance.
 These rules depend on whether you are in the category of regular cross-border workers or other cross-border workers.